 The objectives of our study were to assess the occurrence, abundance, and community composition of owls in El Salvador, and to evaluate trends in owl abundance through time.
 We conducted nocturnal surveys for owls to determine the trends in abundance and spatial distribution of species in three targeted protected areas; El Imposible National Park, Montecristo National Park, and Nancuchiname Forest.
 El Salvador is located in the heart of the Mesoamerican Biodiversity Hotspot (Myers and Mittermeier 2000), and we selected these survey areas in protected landscapes to represent the breadth of ecosystem diversity across the country and Central America.
 We used occupancy modeling to evaluate abundance and trends in abundance through time.
 Ours was the first long-term study of owls in El Salvador, and provides information about Neotropical owl communities that can help guide conservation.

+Methods

-Study Areas and Methods
+Study Area

 We conducted surveys in three protected natural areas in El Salvador (El Imposible National Park, Montecristo National Park, and Nancuchiname Forest) located at different elevations (high, mid and low elevations) and in different types of forest vegetation (alluvial, deciduous, semi-deciduous, pine-oak, and cloud forest) that represent a portion of the country’s diverse ecosystems (Fig. 1, Table 1).

 El Imposible National Park (NP) is located 119 km southwest of San Salvador (Fig. 1; Table 1).
 Its elevation ranges from 250 to 1,425 m above sea level (a.s.l.) and is the largest NP in the country, covering 3,792 ha.
 The topography of El Imposible is extremely steep and broken, with many cliffs (Alvarez and Komar 2003).
 The area contains deciduous and semi-deciduous forest, secondary growth vegetation on the edges, and former pasture areas that were reforested with native species in 1997.
 In the western portion of El Imposible NP we established one survey route (EI-1) at a lower elevation in secondary growth and reforestation, and a second survey route (EI-2) in an area of semi-deciduous forest.